Strategic Advisory Board

 Michael Aspinwall is a managing partner of CCP Equity Partners, a leading private equity firm providing growth capital to innovative healthcare services and financial services companies.
 The firm’s most recent fund is $300 million.
 He focuses on healthcare services, specialty managed care, disease management, healthcare information technologies, and related outsourcing services.
 As an active investor, he has served on the boards of over 10 companies serving most major segments of healthcare delivery.
 Prior to CCP, he was a managing partner of Bear Stearns Health Innoventures, a venture capital fund.
 Prior to that he was senior vice president and co-head of healthcare investing at GE Equity.
 Before GE, he spent seven years at Chase Manhattan Bank, where he established and led the Healthcare Financial Services Division, providing financing and information exchange services to healthcare companies.

-Kathryn Dawson-Townsend is a senior healthcare executive with experience in operations, strategy, and IT system implementations.
-Most recently she was vice president of service delivery at Blue Cross Blue Shield of Massachusetts.
-In this position, she led the member service and provider service contact centers, with a staff of over 500 associates who respond to calls, letters, and email.
+Kathryn Dawson-Townsend has healthcare executive experience in operations, strategy, and IT system implementations.
+She is currently studying in a master of health science program in the area of health economics/health services research at the University of Lucerne in Switzerland.
+She also supports research projects at the newly formed Center for Health, Policy & Economics at the same university.
+Prior to that she was vice president of service delivery at Blue Cross Blue Shield of Massachusetts.
 She graduated from the Executive Leadership Program of America's Health Insurance Plans in 2005.
 In 2011 she was awarded the Executive Certificate in Management and Leadership from MIT.
 She has served on WPI's Industrial Engineering Advisory Board for several years, and now brings her experience and passion for improving healthcare to the Healthcare Delivery Institute.
 She is active in her community and was given the BlueCrew Distinguished Leadership Award for community service.
 She earned her BSE in engineering (industrial and operations) from the University of Michigan and her MBA from the University of Dayton (Ohio).

 President and Chief Executive Officer Visiting Nurse Associations of New England, Inc.